 Whether you’re a professional photographer or an amateur, taking pictures of nature serve as a digital diary of your walks both past and present.
 Those pictures can serve as a digital scrapbook of sorts for when you feel down or may not be able spend time outdoors.
 Pictures are little snapshots of memories that stay alive long after your spring walk has passed.
 You can opt to take a fancy DSLR or point on shoot on your next spring walk but, in most cases, a smartphone works just fine.

 Put Your Pictures to Work

-Speaking of taking pictures, once you’re done taking pictures taking there are several things you can do with them to have them go the extra mile.
+Speaking of taking pictures, once you’re done taking pictures, there are several things you can do with them to have them go the extra mile.
 Upload pictures into an app or online digital platform to create framed pictures, drink coasters and even posters.
 There are also lots a great apps (some free and others paid), that you can use to upload pictures and help identify plants easily, no botany degree required.

-I came across the app called Picture This in app store and it’s been useful in identifying trees, plants, weeds, leafy plants and even potentially poisonous plants on walking adventures.
+I came across the app called Picture This in the app store and it’s been useful in identifying trees, plants, weeds, leafy plants and even potentially poisonous plants on walking adventures.

 Bring the Right Shoes